Duke vs. Arkansas: Odds, spread, over/under - November 29

 Duke vs. Arkansas Betting Trends

-- The Blue Devils and their opponents have combined to hit the over three out of five times this season.

-- Arkansas has a record of just 1-5-0 against the spread this year.
+- Arkansas has covered just once in six games with a spread this season.

-- Razorbacks games have gone over the point total five out of six times this season.
+- So far this season, five out of the Razorbacks' six games with an over/under have gone over the point total.

 Duke Futures Odds